 Healthy pool water is water that's safe for your family and your swimming pool.
-It eliminates potentially harmful bacteria and protects your swimming pool and equipment against corrosion and scale build-up.
+Maintaining a healthy pool makes it less susceptible to harmful bacteria, viruses, algae, cloudy water, stains and protects your pool and equipment against corrosion and scale build-up.

-There are two aspects to maintenance of your swimming pool water: sanitation and water balance.
+There are two aspects to the maintenance of your swimming pool water - sanitation and water balance.

-Everything that enters your pool, including swimmers, pets, leaves and top-up water is a source of bacteria.
-To keep bacteria under control, your pool water should be treated with a sanitising chemical, usually chlorine, and continuously filtered to remove dead bacteria.
+Everything that enters your pool, including swimmers, pets, leaves and top-up water is a source of bacteria or algae.
+To control bacteria and prevent algal growth, you should treat your pool with a sanitising chemical, usually chlorine, and continuously filter the water to remove dead bacteria and algae.

-An adequate level of sanitiser residual will ensure that any new bacteria are quickly eliminated without affecting the quality of the water.
-Regular testing and required chlorine top-ups will help you maintain the desired residual level of 1.0 or 2.0 ppm (part per million).
+An adequate level of residual sanitiser will deter any unwanted contaminants without affecting the quality of the water.
+Regular testing and chlorine top-ups will help you maintain the desired residual level of 1.0 to 3.0 ppm (parts per million).

 A chemical imbalance can lead to corrosion and scale build-up, causing costly damage and preventing proper sanitation.